Froufette/spack/README.md

 builds of the same package.
 With Spack, you can build your software *all* the ways you want to.

+I am adding this line to test the pull/push.

 See the
 [Feature Overview](https://spack.readthedocs.io/en/latest/features.html)
 for examples and highlights.